simonwiles/trials-markdown/66 1775 Jephta van Madagascar/66 1775 Jephta van Madagascar EN_1_STB 3_11.md

+---
-# JEPHTA VAN MADAGASCAR
+title: JEPHTA VAN MADAGASCAR

-**1/STB 3/11** Criminele Verklaringen, 1759-1782, unpaginated.
+citation: 1/STB 3/11 Criminele Verklaringen, 1759-1782, unpaginated.
+---

 Statement given, on the requisition of the honourable landdrost, Marthinus Adrianus Bergh, by the slave Carolina van Madagascar, of competent age, belonging to the burgher Pieter de Villiers Abramsz, of the following content: